 A Creative Mother Feeds Herself

 Every mama knows the drill.
 To feed the baby you have to feed yourself.
 As hard as you might try to cut the corner there is simply no way around it.
-This is a beautiful element of God’s design for the mother/child relationship.
+This is a beautiful element of the mother/child relationship.
 In the earliest months of their development, a child’s nutrition and growth is a perfect mirror of their mothers.
 I believe it should serve as a potent reminder that we cannot lead our children well where we do not go ourselves.

 If you wish to be an inspirational force of creativity in your home you must actively seek out inspiration for yourself.
 This can be a challenge and it may look very different in varied seasons of motherhood.
 Know that it is worthwhile to place a high value on your own personal growth.
 Some days that growth means learning to find common things inspiring in a way you’ve never looked at them before.
 Other days you should spend valuable resources to feed the interests of your soul in a fresh way.